 Synthesiser sound textures and the transformation of real world sounds most definitely open up a whole new world of sound experience.
 This is what sets electronic music aside from other musical forms and, for me, is what makes it so interesting, challenging and rewarding to do.
 I find it a bit sad that too many commercial synthesisers remain unchanged from their factory settings throughout their life.
 Yamaha once stated that about 90% of their repairs are to instruments returned in this state; a fairly disturbing fact.
 The convenience of having a few nice sounds built in for you on a popular synthesiser is all very well but it does tend to lead to a degree of same ness or mundane ness as everyone else is using the same.
 Where’s the fun in that?
-Their again, this sad state of affairs does make it easier for me , by experimenting freely, to create something that is unique and a bit different.
+I do try to avoid most of this and create something that is mine and a bit different.
 I do take risks and this may not be popular but I’m definitely not in it for the money.
 I’m happy if some appreciate and enjoy my efforts and there’s a find a place for it in their music collection .